Japan Rail Times

 Premium Green Car Seats on the SAPHIR ODORIKO.
 (Image credit: Japanmase)

-The exclusive Premium Green Car seats can be found in Car 1, which is the front of the train when travelling towards the Izu Peninsula (it becomes the back of the train when travelling towards Tokyo).
+The exclusive Premium Green Car seats can be found in Car 1, which is the front of the train when travelling towards the Izu Peninsula (it becomes the last car of the train when travelling towards Tokyo).
 With a 1+1 layout, there are only two single seats in each row, for a total of just 20 Premium Green Car seats on the entire train.

 Premium Green Car Seats on the SAPHIR ODORIKO.
 (Image credit: JR East and Japanmase)